ibm-cloud-docs/ContinuousDelivery/faq_toolchains.md

 {: faq}
 {: support}

+Cloud Foundry Org-based {{site.data.keyword.contdelivery_short}} service instances and toolchains are deprecated.
+You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances.
+As of 14 January 2022, you cannot create new toolchains within Cloud Foundry orgs.
+You can create new toolchains in resource groups.
+As of 14 February 2022, all toolchains within Cloud Foundry orgs that do not contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
+As of 14 June 2022, all toolchains within Cloud Foundry orgs that contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
+Before these dates, you can use the [toolchain migration wizard](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains) to migrate existing toolchains from Cloud Foundry orgs to resource groups.
+{: deprecated}

 When you update the toolchain information directly from Cloud Foundry, it might take a few minutes for the {{site.data.keyword.contdelivery_short}} service to refresh and show your changes.
 For example, if you add or remove a user from a Cloud Foundry org, it might take a few minutes for {{site.data.keyword.contdelivery_short}} to discover that there is a new user and to allow that user to access the toolchain.

-## I created a toolchain in a Cloud Foundry org, why does the Toolchains page show that a Continuous Delivery service is required?
+## Why does the Toolchains page show that a Continuous Delivery service is required?
 {: #service_cloud_foundry}
 {: faq}
+{: support}

-When you create a toolchain in a resource group or org that does not have an instance of the {{site.data.keyword.contdelivery_short}} service, the toolchain platform attempts to automatically create an instance of the service by using the Lite plan.
-The error message indicates that the toolchain platform couldn't create the service instance.
+Toolchains in a resource group or org must be accompanied by an instance of the {{site.data.keyword.contdelivery_short}} service in the same resource group or org.
+The error message indicates that neither the resource group or org contains an instance of the {{site.data.keyword.contdelivery_short}} service.
+For more information about this requirement, see [Plan limitations and usage](/docs/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage).

-This error might occur when you create a toolchain in the Dallas region and in a Cloud Foundry org that doesn't already have an instance of {{site.data.keyword.contdelivery_short}}.
-In the Dallas region, you must create all new instances of the {{site.data.keyword.contdelivery_short}} service in resource groups.

-You can either create the toolchain in a resource group or create the toolchain in an org that already has an instance of {{site.data.keyword.contdelivery_short}}.
+If the toolchain is in a resource group, create an instance of the {{site.data.keyword.contdelivery_short}} service in the resource group.
+If the toolchain is in an org, migrate the toolchain to a resource group that has an instance of the {{site.data.keyword.contdelivery_short}} service.
+For more information about migrating toolchains, see [Migrating toolchains to a resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains).

 ## How do I move my toolchain from a Cloud Foundry org to a resource group?